nottsknight/nottsknight.github.io/_teaching/2021-semester-2.md

 location: "Nottingham, UK"
 ---

+Supporting a wide range of modules across the school.

 These are the modules I am helping teach this semester:
 * COMP1003 Introduction to Software Engineering
 * COMP1004 Databases and Interfaces